A quadratic identity in the shuffle algebra and an alternative proof for de Bruijn's formula: Main result

 Now, we want to see that the dimension of this isotypic component is 1.
-This follows from the fact that the multiplicity of the irreducible character $\chi_2$ in $\chi_1$ is equal to one in the case we are considering. \begin{lemma} Consider the decomposition of the representation (with respect to $\mathrm S_{2d}$) corresponding to $\chi_1$ into irreducible representations (with respect to $H$).
-In this decomposition, the multiplicity of the irreducible sign-representation, i.e. the irreducible representation corresponding to $\chi_2$, has multiplicity one. \end{lemma} This result follows from the Littlewood-Richardson rule, which computes the multiplicity of an irreducible representation on another representation by counting standard Young tableaux of some particular shape and content.
-This is a standard computation in representation theory of finite groups, see~\cite{bib:FuHa, bib:Stanley} for more details.
+This follows from the fact that the multiplicity of the irreducible character $\chi_2$ in $\chi_1$ is equal to one in the case we are considering. \begin{lemma} Consider the decomposition (with respect to $H_d$) of the representation (with respect to $\mathrm S_{2d}$) corresponding to $\chi_1$.
+In this decomposition, the multiplicity of the irreducible sign-representation, i.e. the irreducible representation corresponding to $\chi_2$, has multiplicity one. \end{lemma} \begin{proof}